hkniberg/egbert/README.md

 - Run it! `npm start`
 - Go to your discord server and type `hello egbert`.
 You should get a snarky reply.

+## How to connect your bot to Slack
+- Create a slack app on https://api.slack.com/apps.
+Get a hold of your `bot token`, `signing secret`, and `app token`.
+- Open `config/slack-echobot.json5`.
+Copy the slack chat source config under `chat-sources` into your `config/config.json5`, and update as needed.
+- Run it! `npm start`
+- Go to your slack workspace and type `hello egbert`.
+You should get a snarky reply.

+## How to connect your bot to Minecraft
+- Bots can listen to a Minecraft server log, and respond to messages in-game using RCon and /tellraw commands.
+- Open `config/minecraft-echobot.json5`.
+Copy the minecraft chat source config under `chat-sources` into your `config/config.json5`, and edit it as needed.
+- Run it! `npm start`
+- Log in to your Minecraft server and type `hello egbert`.
+You should get a snarky reply.

 # How it works

 * A **chat source** is a place where a bot can chat.
 For example a Discord server or Slack workspace.
-* A chat source contains one or more bots, each one with its own personality.
-* When a message is detected (for example someone writes on a discord channel), the chat source relays the message to the associated bots and give them a chance to generate a response.
+* When a message is detected (for example someone writes on a discord channel), the chat source relays the message to the associated bots (see Social Context below) and gives them a chance to generate a response.
 * If a bot wants to respond (for example because its name was mentioned), it will connect to OpenAI and generate a response using chat gpt (we may add support for other response generators in the future).
 * The chat source relays the response back, for example as a discord message response.